inwonakng/graph-mining-project/README.md

 For the pagerank algorithm, I changed my implementation a bit so that it would work better for my example (or so I think) And for a number of given iterations, the algorithm starts with a given source.
 It will try to visit other nodes that a directed edge takes it until it meets a dead end or the random value generated is less than alpha (currently set to 0.1, this is just to give some more randomness and finish the walks early so it doesn't take forever)
 So it is really a derivative of the 'personalized pagerank' we did in class.
 It will do this for a given number of iterations, and each time I evaluate a matchup, I run this for both players, which is probably why this is so slow.
-In order to avoid doing the calculation for the same player every time, I am storing the for each player every time I calculate it, so that I can re-use it for recurring players.
+In order to avoid doing the calculation for the same player every time, I am storing the value for each player every time I calculate it, so that I can re-use it for recurring players.

 My Implementation of a random walk:
 ```